haridas/haridas.github.com/src/articles/how-to-use-python-virtualenv-and-ruby-version-manager.rst

 Check the gem versions while we switching between different version of ruby.

-Ok, thats it.
+Ok, that's it.
 Try out these tools.... have a happy hacking....:)